Today in Kenya, two men framed for stealing a police officer’s radio were finally declared innocent. The battle in court has taken two years.

 Two years ago, Collins was working as a night guard at a small shop when a group of police officers came by asking for directions.
-Collins began walking with them to the nearby place, but the officers suddenly arrested him.
+Collins began walking with them to the nearby place when the officers suddenly arrested him.

 Another man named John was also working as a private security guard nearby.
 The group of police officers showed up at his post.
 The same story unfolded, and both John and Collins were taken to the police station.

-The men later learned that a police officer had been robbed of his expensive police radio—and losing this valuable item could cost him his job if he didn’t find someone to blame fast.
+The men later learned that a police officer had been robbed of his expensive police radio—losing this valuable item could cost him his job if he didn’t find someone to blame fast.

 Even though they were innocent, Collins and John were charged with Robbery with Violence, a serious crime with a mandatory life sentence in Kenya.

 A recent government study of police performance in Kenya shows that Collins’ story is not unusual.
-Scores of innocent men and women are being framed for crimes that did not commit.
+Scores of innocent men and women are framed for crimes that they did not commit.

 In nearly two-thirds of the felony criminal cases reviewed, men and women were being tried for crimes where the police did not have even the minimum amount of evidence to charge them in the first place.